mit-orcd/orcd-docs-edit/docs/recipes/af3.md

 ```

 You can either run this in an interactive session or in a batch job.
 If you have
-access to a partition with a GPU, replace the partition name as necessary.
+access to a partition with a GPU, replace the partition name below as necessary:

 === "Interactive"